 This guide contains a recipe for not-so Spanish omelet.
 This omelet is a simple and delicious breakfast or brunch meal that everyone will enjoy.

 This page contains microwave omelette recipes.
 Omelettes are a simple an delicious breakfast option.
 Making your omelette in the microwave can be a fast way to whip up something yummy in the morning.

 This page contains baked omelette recipes.
 An alternative to making an omelette on your stovetop is to prepare one in the oven.

 This page contains Caprese scrambled egg and omelet recipes.
 Tomato, basil, and mozzarella cheese combine to give this dish its distinctive flavor.

 In a 10 inch non-stick skillet, melt 2 Tbsp. butter over medium heat.
 Add ham and potato; cook and stir until potato is lightly browned.
-Stir in the cheese, milk, horseradish and bacon; cook until the cheese is melted.

 Enjoy your sautéed veggies on this omelette.